-Decline in CO2 intensity in the European Union in 2018.
+Decline in CO2 intensity in the EU in 2019.